Af-suarezc/express-test/README.md

 ## Running the tests

-Once located on the root folder, we can run the project by
+Once located on the root folder, we can run the project in the terminal by using
 ```
 npm start
 ```
+This will start the server application.
 Once the project is started please go to your browser and type localhost:3000/,  this will render the serverproject on your browser screen.

-Type the IP & Mask and click the Submit button
+Type the IP & Subnet Mask, then click the Submit button, if you do not provide data for the ip and/or the mask an alert would be displayed on the screen.

 ### After validation.